gadmm/RFCs/rfcs/interop.md

 ## Challenge 3: synchronisation

-As we explained, when a query to the address space map gives Unknown, then we know we have an out-of-heap pointer, and we set it the entry to Tainted.
+As we explained, when a query to the virtual space map gives Unknown, then we know we have an out-of-heap pointer, and we set it the entry to Tainted.
 Thus, tainting virtual spaces has a further interesting
-consequence: the value of the entry is permanently set to Reserved or Tainted as early as after the first query against the address space map.
+consequence: the value of the entry is permanently set to Reserved or Tainted as early as after the first query against the virtual space map.
 This gives a simple synchronisation strategy in multicore.

 We give each domain a local map that caches the global map.
 Then,